LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Experiments and Results

-When provided with training examples that include demonstration code, all the evaluated LLMs exhibit notable improvements in completion rates.
 The integration of GPT models with human-in-the-loop learning further enhances their performance in driving tasks.
-Notably, GPT-4 achieves a state-of-the-art result with a completion rate of 92.7\% and a minimal collision rate of 0.9\%, compared to the human success rate of 98\%, highlighting the great potential of LLMs in following instructions in the driving context.
+Notably, GPT-4 achieves the highest driving score of $64.0$.
+This improvement highlights the great potential of LLMs in following instructions in the driving context when combined with human feedback.
+The human feedback loop allows for iterative refinement of the generated policies, enabling the LLMs to learn from their mistakes and continuously incorporate human knowledge to generate more effective driving strategies.